Formerly Glowing Adventures. We're now Down to Earth! Learn more...

 November through May is our busiest time.
 As a small, family-run company, we offer just two tours per day—morning and afternoon—and will be booked out every day through this period.
 To avoid disappointment, please book early.
 If we’re fully booked online, unfortunately no other options are available.

-Firstly we would suggest Down to Earth for an off the beaten track glowworm caving experience here in Waitomo.
-Funny that!
-Did we mention Down to Earth is currently rated the number one thing to do in the Waitomo District on TripAdvisor?
-Anyway enough about us, here are some other things we enjoy nearby.
+Of course, we’d highly recommend Down to Earth for an off-the-beaten-track glowworm caving experience right here in Waitomo.
+(We’re currently rated as the #1 thing to do in the Waitomo District on TripAdvisor, but who’s counting, right?)
+But enough about us – here are a few other local gems we think you’ll enjoy.

 If you love all things Tolkien and getting off the beaten track, this small group tour is for you.
 You’ll get to explore the Denize family farm where parts of The Hobbit: An Unexpected Journey were filmed!